Inspired from Android A/B system updates mechanism.

 (root)# btrfs subvolume create /mnt/@home

-If you feel strange about this ROOTPART label, you may read the basic
+If you feel strange about this ROOTPART label, read the previous guide for

 The nested subvolumes @ are the real root partition, which will be mounted as